ChisomChioke/Credit-Risk-Modeling-and-Capital-Allocation-in-P2P-Lending/README.md

 ## Project Background

 Peer-to-peer lending platforms deploy over $150 billion globally but struggle with a fundamental trade-off: expanding loan origination while controlling credit risk.
-Unlike traditional banks, capital on these platforms is often explicitly constrained, making efficient capital deployment as important as accurate default prediction.
+Unlike traditional banks, P2P platforms operate under explicit capital constraints, making efficient capital deployment as critical as accurate default prediction.
+For P2P investors and lending platforms, the difference between systematic and naive lending strategies represents millions in potential profit.
+This analysis demonstrates how machine learning creates measurable economic value when models are deployed through a business-first lens — transforming credit risk from a compliance exercise into a competitive advantage.

 This project analyzes ~410,000 historical consumer loans (2009–2024) to develop a machine-learning–driven credit risk framework that goes beyond classification accuracy and directly optimizes portfolio-level financial outcomes.
 The analysis demonstrates how predictive models can be translated into expected returns, capital allocation decisions, and realized profitability under realistic business constraints.